 ...the all around performance of this shoe really caught me off guard.
 It is one of the quickest, most all around competent, versatile race ready trails shoes I have run in

 Updates to Hoka One One Torrent

 - Hoka One One boasts of a running shoe that is formed through a collaboration with world-class athletes – the Torrent.
-This trail shoe is designed for race day, as it offers a unique combination of agility and cushioning.
+Just like the popular Hoka One One trail shoe, the Speedgoat 3, this shoe is designed for race day, as it offers a unique combination of agility and cushioning.
 The versatile and sleek design of the Torrent enables neutral runners to achieve a speedy ride and more miles.